Voxelworld/nd313-camera-final/report/README.md

 # Compute Camera-based TTC

-The YOLO object detector has extracted a number of bounding boxes for the different objects in the scene:
+The YOLO object detector has extracted a number of bounding boxes for the different objects in the scene.
+This includes a class label and a confidence value.

 <img src="report-YOLO-classification.png" />

 The $TTC_{camera}$ computation is done for each object in two steps:
  1. All enclosed keypoint matches are assigned to the bounding box (FP.3)
  2. Time-to-collision is computed based on the keypoints in a box (FP.4)

 ## FP.3 : Associate Keypoint Correspondences with Bounding Boxes